-The switches ICX6450-24 and -48 of the "base" Net Unit are connected to those of the port extension with an FC cable.
+The switches ICX 6450-24 and -48 resp.
+ICX 7450-48 of the "base" Net Unit are connected to those of the port extension with an FC cable.

-In the case of multi-rack systems, the switches can be integrated into different racks.
+In multi-rack systems, the switches can be installed in different racks.
 On the SE300 the port extension is possible if the Net Unit is redundant in design.